DEPARTMENTS & OFFICES > SCHOOL OF NURSING AND HEALTH SCIENCES > DEPARTMENT OF NURSING >

 NURSING POLICIES > IMPAIRED STUDENT CLINICAL

-Student learning occurs in clinical settings with direct student-client contact, with safety being a critical component of each clinical course.
-The right of clients and the public to safe professional practice supersedes the student's learning and skill acquisition needs.
-It is the responsibility of the University, School, and the faculty to protect those involved in the clinical setting from dangerous situations.
-Faculty has the obligation to assess and make professional judgment with respect to each student's fitness for safe clinical practice.
-Student impaired clinical performance includes, but is not limited to, a student functioning while under the influence of alcohol or controlled substances or other alterations in mental status.
+Student learning occurs in a variety of settings with direct student-patient contact and interactions with others.
+The right of patients and the public to safe professional practice supercedes the student's learning and skill acquisition needs.
+Faculty have the obligation to assess and make professional judgment with respect to each student's fitness for participation in the learning environment.
+Student impaired performance includes, but is not limited to, a student functioning while under the influence of alcohol or controlled substances or under psychological distress.

-Students who are currently licensed by the Commonwealth of Pennsylvania must follow the procedures specified by the State Nurse Practice Act and the State Board of Nursing.
-Students licensed in another state will be expected to follow procedures specified by the Nurse Practice Act in the state where they are licensed.
-Any evidence of impaired practice in a licensed RN who is functioning in the role of an RMU student nurse must be reported to the State Board of Nursing in which the student is licensed for further investigation.
+Students will be expected to follow procedures specified by the Nurse Practice Act in the state where they are licensed.
+Any evidence of impaired practice by a licensed RN who is functioning in the role of an RMU graduate student must be reported to the State Board of Nursing in which the student is licensed for further investigation.
 The State Board may suspend the RN's license to practice, but halt further disciplinary action if the RN agrees to participate, and is eligible for the Voluntary Recovery Program.
-The School of Nursing will follow the policies and procedures of that program regarding assessment, treatment, and school monitoring.
+The Department of Nursing will follow the policies and procedures of that program regarding assessment, treatment, and school monitoring.

-When a faculty member and/or clinical preceptor makes a professional judgment that a student's physical and/or psychological condition has impaired his/her ability to perform in accordance with course-specific clinical behaviors, the student will be asked to leave the clinical area.
-When the clinical agency has a policy regarding fitness for duty, in addition to the RMU nursing policy, that policy will be followed.
+When a faculty member makes a professional judgment that a student's physical and/or psychological condition has impaired his/her ability to provide safe, effective and supportive patient care or otherwise to perform in accordance with course-specific behaviors, the student will be asked to leave the learning environment.

-- When there is concern that a student poses a risk of harm to self, clients, or others in the environment, the faculty member should remove the student from the clinical area.
+- When there is concern that a student poses a risk of harm to self, patients, or others in the learning environment, the faculty member or Robert Morris University (RMU) respresentative should remove the student from the learning environment and document the incident.

-- If needed, and at the faculty member's discretion, the clinical instructor and/ or clinical preceptor may accompany the student to the nearest healthcare facility for emergency treatment and/or testing, prior to bringing the student to the department for a meeting.
+- If needed, and at the faculty member's discretion, a representative from the school may accompany the student to the nearest healthcare facility for emergency treatment and/or testing.
+Transportation will be provided as appropriate.

-- The documented evidence of impaired clinical performance is reviewed with the student and the will be given the opportunity to provide an explanation.
+- The documented evidence of impairment is reviewed with the student and the student has an opportunity to provide an explanation.

-- If the student requests a formal hearing, one will be conducted in accordance with the Robert Morris University's judicial procedures.
+- If the student requests a formal hearing, one will be conducted in accordance with RMU's judicial procedures.

-- Before being permitted to return to the clinical area, the student may be mandated to obtain a health assessment including necessary follow-up testing and/or counseling which may be completed through the emergency department or at any healthcare facility authorized by the student's health insurance carrier, at the student's expense.
-The assessment shall include a release to return to the health care/clinical environment.
+- Before being permitted to return to the learning environment, the student may be mandated to obtain a health assessment including necessary follow-up testing and/or counseling which may be completed through the emergency department or at any healthcare facility authorized by the student's health insurance carrier, at the student's expense.
+The assessment shall include a release to return to the learning environment.

 - The student has the right to refuse this assessment, treatment, and further monitoring.
-However, the Department of Nursing may inform the student that he/she is not permitted to return to clinical practice without certification from a recognized healthcare provider that he/she is either undergoing treatment or does not need treatment and is fit for duty.
+However, the Department of Nursing may inform the student that he/she is not permitted to return to learning enrivonment without certification from a recognized healthcare provider that he/she is either undergoing the treatment or does not need treatment and is fit for duty.

-- If the student has been referred to treatment, the student will be permitted to return to clinical practice only on the specific recommendation of an appropriate treatment provider that the student is capable of safe and skilled clinical performance.
+- If the student has been referred to treatment, the student will be permitted to return to the learning environment only on the specific recommendation of an appropriate treatment provider that the student is capable of safe and skilled clinical performance.

-- Refusal by the student to follow any step of this procedure may result in dismissal from the department of nursing or in indeterminate suspension.
+- Refusal by the student to follow any step of this procedure may result in dismissal from the Department of Nursing or indefinite suspension.

-- Confidential medical information will be maintained in a restricted file in the RMU Department of Nursing.
+- Confidential medical information will be maintained in a restricted file in RMU Department of Nursing.

 - Information will be shared with treatment providers and others designated by the student only with the student's written consent.